• Skip to primary navigation

 • 🥡 Storing & Reheating

-• Puff Pastry - 2 sheets of puff pastry, thawed.
-You can find these in the frozen aisle next to pie crusts and whipped topping.
+• Puff Pastry - You can find these in the frozen aisle next to pie crusts and whipped topping.
+Let them thaw before getting started, most boxes will have instructions for this step too.

-• Babybel Cheese - 6 mini Babybel cheeses, unwrapped.
-I used the white cheddar flavor, but they have tons of different ones to choose from!
+• Babybel Cheese - I used the white cheddar flavor, but they have tons of different ones to choose from.

-• Candy Eyes - 12 mini candy eyes.
-You can usually find these on the baking aisle next to the sprinkles, especially around Halloween time!
+• Candy Eyes - You can usually find these in the baking aisle next to the sprinkles, especially around Halloween.

 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*